Give the Gift of Art with a RISE ART GIFT CARD

 Attentional work is not concentration.
 On the contrary, it's about being open to your relationship with yourself and with space: allowing yourself to be permeated by what surrounds you: sounds, space, breathing, using all your senses to be in touch with the act of painting.
 When I paint, that means I'm not trying to create a form.
 It's only the quality of the gesture that's being worked on by this quality of contact that's at stake.
 In my paintings, I tend to create open spaces that exude power as a potential for movement.

-What elements of movement or dynamism do you incorporate into your work in this exhibition?
+What elements of movement or dynamism have you incorporated into your work for the virtual exhibition?

 Je ne suis pas un lieu c'est l'espace qui est en moi refers to dance.
 I set out with several intentions: to inhabit the space, to be in the world, to play with directions, to be moved and moved, while remaining within the framework of the painting.
 The initial idea was to create an aerial painting, a metaphor for a body in movement.